kurty51114/Assignment1_2420/README.md

 ---
 ## Uploading Arch Image to DigitalOcean

 Before we can start creating a droplet with doctl, we must first install the Arch linux image, which contains all the files and data needed to run Arch on the system we are setting up.
-This includes the kernel, system files and directories.
+This includes the kernel, system files and directories [^1].

 You can find the Arch Linux image from this link: